IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

-In the unselectable input field "Heisei 12" is rendered.
+In the unselectable input field "TestCase 9 Heisei 12 TestCase 9" is rendered.

 ### TC9.2 User should be able to convert from Kõki to Japanese Era